Indiana University

 Note: Not all installation types are available for all applications.

 7. To change the installation type, click the icon that shows the current install status (you can click the + [plus sign] to expand the list of components).
 A drop-down list will show all the installation options.
-Click the option you want, and then click Update Now (in Office 2007, choose the option you want and then click Continue) to make the change.
+Choose the option you want, and then click Continue to make the change.